lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Installation of Bioconductor package is documented in detail on the [Bioconductor installation help page](http://bioconductor.org/install/#install-bioconductor-packages).
+Below, we show how to install the four main packages used in this
+workflow:

+\
+`   `

 This procedure is also applicable to any packages, from [CRAN](https://cran.r-project.org/) as well as GitHub.
 Once a package has been installed, it needs to be loaded for its functionality to